Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 - Belgrade’s waterfront: Enjoy a river cruise by day or stay later for the nightlife on board the floating river clubs.

-- Street art: Belgrade has plenty of great street art mostly hidden away from the main tourist routes
+- Street art: Belgrade has plenty of great street art, mostly hidden away from the main tourist routes

 Where to stay in Belgrade

 If you’re looking elsewhere, Stari Grad, Dorćol, and Vračar are all solid alternatives, offering a similar balance of walkability, cafés, and easy access to the main sights.
-Areas closer to the river can be enjoyable too, bu, especially if the floating river clubs and nightlife are your priority.
+Areas closer to the river can be enjoyable too, but especially if the floating river clubs and nightlife are your priority.

 Belgrade to Tuzla by bus

 - Buying Tickets: Tickets can be purchased online at TransTurist Tuzla.
 There are currently two direct services a day.
-We caught the earlier 9am service.
-Expect to pay around 48KM (around €24) one way.
+We caught the earlier 9 am service.
+Expect to pay approximately 48 KM (€24) one-way.

 If you’re enjoying this kind of travel writing, I share more like it once a month.